Eforen/FlowHS/KANBAN.md

 ## Backlog
 ### v0.1
-* [Editor][CMD] make a combinable check on commands that sees if actions can be combined in history instead of adding a new action (method that returns true or false and if returning true it returns a combined version of the action)
-* [Editor][CMD] allow moveNode to combine
 * [Editor][CMD] Editor register key shortcut to move nodes will move it 10x based on setting in workspace store when shift is pressed at the same time
 * [Editor][Node] node proxy component have a command object that will be run on successful drop
 * [Editor][CMD] impliment redo where actions that are undone are added to the redoHistory list